 Looseleaf teas are available for purchase in 85g bags.

 Tea purchases can be made online (please email email@example.com with your order and I will provide an invoice you can pay with VISA or etransfer) Please note: all teas are pickup only - by appointment!
 Pick up your order at The Freeman Clinic, 804 Bloor St. W. near Christie St in Toronto.

 A word of herbal wisdom: many wonderful herbs do not make great medicinal teas because their medicinal properties are not extracted by the hot water infusion (steeping your tea).
 Examples:

-The herbs used in my change of season soup (astragalus, codonopsis, wild yam) are roots that require a longer boil called a 'decoction' - so if you read my post on that medicinal blend, you'll see you cook those herbs quite a long time to extract their medicinal value.
+The herbs used in my change of season soup (astragalus, codonopsis, wild yam) are other examples of roots that require a longer boil ('decoction') to extract their medicinal value.

-I've mentioned a couple adaptogens above that don't work in tea, but I want to highlight one adaptogen that is incredibly well-suited to a tea: holy basil (ocimum sanctum, or 'tulsi' in Ayurvedic tradition).
-Holy basil's stress-resilience and cortisol-balancing constituents are in its leaves, which we can get from steeping the herb.
-This is a versatile herb that also has carminative properties that work to relieve indigestion or bloating, it helps balance your blood sugar, and has anti-inflammatory and anti-oxidant properties.
-As a regulator herb it works to create a dynamic balance in your body - drink it in the evening to help you sleep better (lowers the stress-hormone cortisol) and in the morning to help you wake up (gently raises cortisol to give you energy for the day).
+Holy basil (ocimum sanctum, or 'tulsi') is an adaptogenic herb that is incredibly well-suited to a simple tea because it's stress-resilience and cortisol-balancing constituents are in its leaves!
+This versatile herb is also a 'carminative' meaning it aids digestion - relieving bloating and flatulence.
+It helps balance your blood sugar, and has anti-inflammatory and anti-oxidant properties.
+As a regulator herb it balances cortisol (and stress) in your body - drink it in the evening to help you sleep better (lowers cortisol) and in the morning to help you wake up (gently raises cortisol to give you energy for the day).